Since today’s writing prompt is “Educate“, I’m going to cheat and shamelessly repost my one but last post, so it gets more readers. Here goes:

 Posted in Emigration / Immigration, Holland, Music

-Tagged emigration, immigration, national anthem, nationalism, nationalisme, Nederland, Netherlands, patriotism, United States, vaderlandsliefde, Verenigde Staten, volkslied, Wilhelmus
+Tagged emigration, immigration, National Anthem, Nationalism, nationalisme, Nederland, Netherlands, Patriotism, United States, vaderlandsliefde, Verenigde Staten, volkslied, Wilhelmus

 Maybe the biggest difference between the Dutch and the Americans is the American need for patriotic display.
 The only time the Dutch wave the national flag or play the national anthem (instrumentally–most people don’t know the lyrics past the first three lines) is during an international soccer game.
 Here in America you can’t turn your head without seeing some form of the red-white-and-blue spirit.

-Posted in Politics, Society, Sports
+Posted in Society, Sports, US Politics

-Tagged American national anthem, Amerikaans nationalisme, Dutch national anthem, emigration, immigration, national identity, national pride, patriotism, vlaggengekte
+Tagged American national anthem, Amerikaans nationalisme, Dutch national anthem, emigration, immigration, national identity, national pride, Patriotism, vlaggengekte